-When the kids are ready for a change, stop at Pit Stop Pizza and Grill for really delicious pizza, hot sandwiches and BBQ.
+When the kids are ready for a change, stop at the Alley Bistro for really delicious pizza, hot sandwiches and hearty dinners.
 Grownups love it, too!

 You can get fancy coffee at the Pic-a-nic Basket that goes perfectly with the homemade baked goodies and breakfast sandwiches for a quick morning start.

 Look for the Pack horse train over the door at the Ennis Cafe and come in for home-style cooking.

 RiverStone Gallery – the resident artists Lexi and Bernie Sundell are an amazing duo with paintings and prints of local fishing holes, wondrous trout, native themes and stunning flowers.
 They also create custom jewelry.

 My Home in Montana -If it’s a Montana-made gift, find it here!
 Amazing selection of Montana logo gifts, food items, books and children’s toys…supporting the family businesses of Montana.

 Ennis Trading Post – Long-time mainstay of Main Street.
 Featuring western brands in women’s, men’s and children’s clothing, silver and turquoise jewelry and cowgirl boots.

 Plain Janes and Average Joes – Uncommon and unique clothing, handbags and boots.
 Housewarming gifts, Montana home accents and pillows.

 The Tackle Shop& Madison River Fly Fishing Company – Arrange for a guided float trip and get all the gear, too!
 All things fly-fishing.